-The main contributions of this paper include the following. \begin{enumerate} \item[(1)] We provide a clearer and more comprehensive definition of procedural fairness for the ML model, and further define individual and group procedural fairness formally. \item[(2)] We propose a quantitative metric based on FAE to assess the group procedural fairness, and validate the metric through experimental studies.
+The main contributions of this paper include the following: \begin{enumerate} \item[(1)] We provide a more precise and more comprehensive definition of procedural fairness for ML models by drawing on existing research in the humanities, and further define individual and group procedural fairness formally. \item[(2)] We propose a quantitative metric based on FAE to assess the group procedural fairness based on the proposed definition, and validate the metric through experimental studies.
 Furthermore, we analyze the relationship between procedural fairness and distributive fairness of the ML model. \item[(3)] We propose a detection method to identify the sources of unfairness.
-For a procedural unfairness model, the features that lead to procedural unfairness are found by detecting features that are significantly different in the FAE explanations.
+For a procedural unfairness ML model, the features that lead to procedural unfairness are found by detecting features that are significantly different in the FAE explanations.
 Then, based on the identified unfair features, we propose two approaches to mitigate procedural unfairness.
-Experimental results on nine datasets show that our proposed detection method can accurately identify the features contributing to procedural unfairness, and both proposed enhancement methods can effectively improve procedural fairness without significantly compromising the model performance, while simultaneously improving distributive fairness. \end{enumerate}
+Experimental results on nine datasets show that our proposed detection method can accurately identify the features contributing to procedural unfairness, and both proposed enhancement methods can effectively improve procedural fairness without significantly compromising the model's performance, while simultaneously improving distributive fairness. \end{enumerate}

 The rest of this paper is organized as follows.
 Section \ref{sec:related_work} presents related work.
 Section \ref{sec:definition_and_metric} defines the procedural fairness of the ML model, and then proposes a metric to assess group procedural fairness and evaluates its effectiveness.
 Section \ref{sec:identify_improve} proposes a method to identify the features that lead to procedural unfairness in the model, and two methods to improve procedural fairness are proposed and experimentally studied.
 Section \ref{sec:conclusion} concludes the paper and gives future research directions.